nextcloud/documentation/admin_manual/configuration/encryption_configuration.rst

 When the encryption process is complete you'll be returned to your default ownCloud page.
 Every user will go through this process when they log in after you enable encryption, and each user will get unique encryption keys.
-Users can still change their passwords whenever they want on their Personal pages.
+Users can change their passwords whenever they want on their Personal pages, and ownCloud will update their encryption keys automatically/

 Sharing Encrypted Files
 -----------------------

-Only users who have private encryption keys (via logging out and logging back in to create their keys) have access to shared encrypted files and folders.
+Only users who have private encryption keys have access to shared encrypted files and folders.
 Users who have not yet created their private encryption keys will not have access to encrypted shared files; they will see folders and filenames, but will not be able to open or download the files.
 They will see a yellow warning banner that says "Encryption App is enabled but your keys are not initialized, please log-out and log-in again."

 Share owners may need to re-share files after encryption is enabled; users trying to access the share will see a message advising them to ask the share owner to re-share the